pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 ## What is a Workspace?

-[<dfn id="worksp">Workspaces</dfn>](/guides/new-dashboard) are the improved version of the old Dashboards, with Pantheon features and actions that are conveniently available in one place.
+[<dfn id="worksp">Workspaces</dfn>](/guides/new-dashboard) are the improved version of the Legacy Dashboards, with Pantheon features and actions that are conveniently available in one place.

 ### Create a New Workspace

+#### Organization Workspace

-To create a new Workspace from the Dashboard, click the Organization’s name and icon in the upper left, and select **Create New Workspace** from the drop-down menu.
+To create a new Workspace from the Dashboard, click the Organization’s name and icon in the upper left of the Global Primary Navigation, and select **Create New Workspace** from the drop-down menu.

 ![A screenshot of creating a Workspace](../../../images/dashboard/new-dashboard/create-workspace.png)